Sicilian Defence: Scheveningen Variation: 5...e6

-2...Nc6 3.d4 cxd4 4.Nxd4
+2...Nc6

 2...Nc6 is a natural developing move and also prepares ...Nf6 (like 2...d6, Black stops White from replying e5).
 After 3.d4 cxd4 4.Nxd4, Black's most common move is 4...Nf6.
-Other important moves are 4...e6 (transposing to the Taimanov Variation), 4...g6 (the Accelerated Dragon) and 4...e5 (the Kalashnikov Variation).
+Other important moves are 4...e6 (transposing to the Taimanov Variation), 4...g6 (the Accelerated Dragon), and 4...e5 (the Kalashnikov Variation).
 Less common choices include 4...Qc7, which may later transpose to the Taimanov Variation, 4...Qb6, the Grivas Variation, and 4...d6.

 After 4...Nf6, White usually replies 5.Nc3.
 Black can play 5...d6, transposing to the Classical Variation; 5...e5, the Sveshnikov Variation; or 5...e6, transposing to the Four Knights Variation.

 Sveshnikov Variation: 4...Nf6 5.Nc3 e5

 The Sveshnikov Variation was pioneered by Evgeny Sveshnikov and Gennadi Timoshchenko in the 1970s.
 Before their efforts, the variation was called the Lasker–Pelikan Variation.
 Emanuel Lasker played it once in his world championship match against Carl Schlechter, and Jorge Pelikan played it a few times in the 1950s, but Sveshnikov's treatment of the variation was the key to its revitalization.

 The move 5...e5 seems anti-positional as it leaves Black with a backwards d-pawn and a weakness on d5.
-Also, Black would have to accept the doubled f-pawns in the main line of the opening.
-The opening was popularised when Sveshnikov saw its dynamic potential for Black in the 1970s and 80s.
-Today, it is extremely popular among grandmasters and amateurs alike.
-Though some lines still give Black trouble, it has been established as a first-rate defence.
-The main line after 5...e5 runs as follows:
+Also, Black has to accept doubled f-pawns if White plays a main line of the opening.
+The opening was popularised when Sveshnikov saw its dynamic potential for Black in the late 20th century.
+Black gets a foothold in the centre and gains time on White's knight, which often ends up driven to the edge of the board on a3.